 A variety of programs is available to help adults learn, whether their goal is to learn to read and perform mathematical computations, to complete high school by taking the Adult High School Diploma program or the GED Tests, or just to brush up on their skills.
-Other programs include English as a Second Language classes for those who need to learn to speak, read, and write in English; classes to help adults who have mental handicaps to become more independent and to maintain employment; classes to help adults who are unemployed or underemployed know how to get and keep a job.
+Other programs include English as a Second Language classes for those who need to learn to speak, read, and write in English; and classes to help adults who have mental handicaps to become more independent and to maintain employment.
 A variety of instructional approaches is used by the staff to meet the wide range of educational needs of adults.